-1. Re-evaluate your bank
+1. Reevaluate your bank

 “Just don’t fall asleep at the switch,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “The marketplace is constantly changing with new offers, innovative products and features that might put more money in your pocket or make your life easier.
 Or both.
 So it pays to have your antenna up and be on the lookout for something that is a better deal or works better for your financial lifestyle.”

-“Part of it is people just assume that their bank is going to do, I’ll say, right by them so to speak and give them what they should be getting,” says Elizabeth Buffardi, a certified financial planner at Crescendo Financial Planners in Oak Brook, Illinois.
+“Part of it is people just assume that their bank is going to do — I’ll say, ‘right by them,’ so to speak — and give them what they should be getting,” says Elizabeth Buffardi, a certified financial planner at Crescendo Financial Planners in Oak Brook, Illinois.

 3. Don’t let a high rate fool you

-4. Strategically plan your bank interactions
+5. Strategically plan your bank interactions

-5. Communicate if you plan to close an account
+6. Communicate if you plan to close an account

-7. Closing a savings or money market account too soon could cost you
+7. Closing an account too soon could cost you

 9. Don’t forget about that card you never use

-10. The same goes for your bank account
+10. Keep your bank account active

 11. Let your bank know when you’re traveling